Morin’s 1st career goal lifts Flyers past Rangers 2-1

-PHILADELPHIA (AP) — Sam Morin scored his first NHL goal with 4:27 left in the game to lead the Philadelphia Flyers to a 2-1 win over the New York Rangers on Saturday.
+Morin scored his first NHL goal with 4:27 left in the game to give the Philadelphia Flyers a 2-1 win over the New York Rangers on Saturday.

 Nolan Patrick also scored for the Flyers, who badly needed to win a close one against the Rangers.
 The Rangers had combined to beat the Flyers 17-3 in their past two meetings.

 The Flyers moved into fifth place ahead of the Rangers in the East Division at 16-13-4 — the top four teams qualify for the playoffs — with 23 games left in a shortened season.
+They snapped a four-game losing streak.

 Morin, the 11th overall pick in the 2013 draft, had never scored a point in 14 career NHL games.
 The Flyers moved Morin from defense to winger and back to defense again over an injury-plagued career.